mgjakobs/stockSearch/README.md

 # stockSearch

-Require packages: bs4, pickle, requests, sys, yfinance, matplotlib, mplfinance, datetime, pandas.
+Require packages: bs4, pickle, requests, sys, os, yfinance, matplotlib, mplfinance, datetime, pandas.

 This repository contain python scripts to search for stocks in indexes such as sp500, etc.
 Stock tickers and names are found by webscrabing e.g. wikipedia using tickerGenerator.py